dip-kush/Ajax-Crawler/README.md

-This is not the permanent project folder.
+This is a ongoing project

-This is created in order to share the temporary files.
+This is a tool to extract the workflow of a Web Application a kind of like crawljax

+We are using Selenium Python Bindings for crawling and simulation Networkx for Finite State Machine or Storing the State Graph Beautiful Soup and lxml for parsing and Dom Tree Comparison

+for any queries
+Contact dip.kush2008@gmail.com